 Please note that the motivation underlying admittance to our PhD Program is that ASCoR is very selective in its admittance policy.
 This implies that the candidates selected for our program are judged to be worth our support and supervision in furthering their academic careers.
 This also implies that ASCoR expects a full commitment from each candidate to pursue the PhD under the conditions set by ASCoR.

-In cases where candidates are admitted without an advertized vacancy, the fees will be determined on the basis of available funding.
+PhD candidates who are formally admitted to our PhD Program on the basis of an advertised vacancy automatically receive a waiver of tuition fees.
+In cases where candidates are admitted without an advertised vacancy, the fees will be determined on the basis of available funding.
 Please note that for these candidates - who do not receive a salary from ASCoR - no additional funding from ASCoR is guaranteed in terms of subsistence, data collection costs, conference travel, and the like.

 If you have been accepted into our PhD program, the starting date is a matter of negotiation between you and ASCoR.
 Projects do not necessarily start at the beginning of a semester or calendar year.
 The maximum length of admittance into the program is normally three years.

 Yes, you are welcome to apply whilst you are finishing your Master's thesis.
 Please note that you cannot enter our PhD program before you have actually obtained all your grades for the Master's degree.

 Of course you can.
 We welcome applicants from around the world.
 Applications are assessed on their own merits irrespective of a person's nationality.

 No, you cannot.
 Conducting long-distance PhD's is something that we regard as undesirable.
 We believe it is important for our PhD candidates to be part of our research community on an everyday basis, and to work with their supervisor(s) in a face-to-face situation.
 We do, of course, allow our PhD candidates to go abroad for international exchanges and fieldwork.